jean-plank/tournadeck/README.md

 ### PocketBase

-Download latest PocketBase version from https://pocketbase.io/docs (to the root of this project)
+Download latest PocketBase version from https://pocketbase.io/docs (to the root of this project) or you already have, update it with `./pocketbase update`.

 Start PocketBase: